argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

 ## Fine-tuning for question answering using 1 RDU

 **Note**: for the sake of the tutorial, we have precompiled the model and lowered the number of train steps to reduce the execution time.
+We will also use a processed dataset.

 1. Create a folder for finetuning in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-squad-job.sh` to it.
 Then, go to that folder.
 Example: